Upgrading Guide for Laboratory Water: How can the Central Pure Water System safeguard the accuracy of experiments?

 01 Clarify the water demand

-Based on the type and scale of experiments conducted in the laboratory, as well as specific requirements for water quality, determine the required level of pure water (such as primary water, secondary water, tertiary water), water quantity, and water quality indicators (such as resistivity, TOC content, microbial content, etc.).
+Based on the type and scale of experiments conducted in the laboratory, as well as specific requirements for water quality, determine the required level of pure water (such as Type 1 water, Type 2 water, Type 3 water), water volume, and water quality indicators (such as resistivity, TOC, microbial content, etc.).

 02 Examining system performance

-focuses on key performance indicators such as water production capacity, water quality stability, consumable replacement cycle, and operating costs.
-Choose products with advanced technology, high-quality components, and good reputation to ensure the long-term stable operation of the system and provide reliable pure water supply for the laboratory.
-For example, the multiple brands mentioned above each have their own advantages in terms of performance, and users can filter based on their key performance dimensions.
+Focus on key performance indicators such as water production capacity, water quality stability, consumable replacement cycle and operating cost.
+Choose products with advanced technology, high-quality components and a good reputation to ensure the system operates stably over the long term and provides reliable pure water for the laboratory.

-.
-Choose a supplier that can provide comprehensive services such as timely response, professional installation and debugging, regular maintenance, and technical training to ensure that problems encountered during system use can be resolved in a timely manner and extend the system's service life.
+A complete after-sales service system is crucial.
+Choose suppliers that provide prompt response, professional installation and commissioning, regular maintenance and technical training to ensure that any issues encountered during system use can be resolved in time and the system's lifespan is extended.

-Six channel high sensor: real-time water quality monitoring
+Six channel high sensor, real-time monitoring of water quality;

-Dual module fully built-in integration: occupying an area of less than 2 square meters
+dual modules are fully built-in and integrated, occupying an area of less than 2 square meters;

-R Antibacterial design, sterilization respirator with dual band ultraviolet sterilization, strict control of bacterial growth in water bodies
+dual band ultraviolet sterilization, strict control of bacterial growth in water bodies;